39george/mustore/API.md

 }
 ← FROM
 If OK, Json [..list], StatusCode::OK (200)
+if Err:
-if Err, 1.
-If internal error > StatusCode::InternalError (500)
+    1. If internal error > StatusCode::InternalError (500)
     2. If bad input > StatusCode::BadRequest (400)
 ```

 - Get new songs: